pdefusco/CDE_Innovation_Lab/step_by_step_guides/english/part_03_airflow.md

   - Arguments: enter your username here, without quotes (just text) e.g. if you are user "user010" enter "user010" without quotes
   - Python Environment: choose your CDE Python resource from the dropdown
   - Files & Resources: choose your CDE Files resource from the dropdown (this should have already been prefilled for you)
-  - Leave all other settings to default values and run the job.
+  - Leave all other settings to default values and create the job.

 2. Customer Data Load:
   - Name: name this after your user e.g. if you are user "user010" call it "03_cust_data_user010"